 NOFA/Mass advocates for sustainable agricultural policies that strengthen the resilience of our local communities.
-Our policy team works on issues as diverse as organic standards, food system transparency, and regulations that support sustainable farms.
+Our policy team works on issues as diverse as food, agricultural and climate justice, toxins reduction, ecological health and regulations which support organic and regenerative farms.

 Current Policy Action Alerts

 Participate in the democratic process: Speak for the soils and an organic future!